HOSSACK - DUCATI

 2013

-After 23 years, Norman came out of hiding to make an already lightweight Ducati 800 30 pounds lighter with the adoption of his HOSSACK suspension.
-Since racing a Ducati Mach 1 in the 60s in Rhodesia, Norman a Ducati fan, always dreamed of making this bike.
+After 23 years, Norman came out of hiding to make an already lightweight Ducati 800 25 pounds lighter with the adoption of his HOSSACK suspension.
+Since racing a Ducati Mach 1 in the 60s in Rhodesia, Norman has been a Ducati fan and always dreamed of making this bike.

 The Chassis :

 Norman approaches bike design from an engineering first point of view.
-Styling is a secondary concern though this bike has gone a long way to making a bike that looks like it was meant to be.
-The tubing size and style were intended to match the original Ducati.
-Norman has always thought that the trellis type frame was there just for him.
-And this time round went back to basics with a tubular up right to match the rest of the frame.
+Styling is a secondary concern although this bike has gone a long way to making a bike that looks like it was meant to be.
+The tubing size and style were intended to match those of the original Ducati.
+Norman has always thought that the trellis type frame was there just for him and this time around went back to basics with a tubular upright to match the rest of the frame.

-The wide spaced and well triangulated trellis frame provided the ideal site for the wishbone base mounts.
-While this chassis is ideal for Norman's design there is one bike these days which Norman thinks would suit his design even better, the Panigale!
-Imagine what that would be like 20 lbs. lighter and with the engine further forward.
+The widely spaced and well triangulated trellis frame provided the ideal site for the wishbone base mounts.
+While this chassis is ideal for Norman's design there is another Ducati these days which Norman thinks would suit his design even better the Panigale!
+Imagine what that would be like if it were 20 lbs. lighter and with the engine further forward.

 The Suspension:

-The upright and wishbones are both made from one inch diameter 4130 tube and everything is TIG welded.
-The upright complete with axle came in at 7 lbs. although it could be lighter with thinner wall tubing but as this was a first off 7 would do.
+The upright and wishbones are both made from one inch diameter 4130 tube and everything is TIG- welded.
+The upright complete with axle came in at 6 lbs. although it could be lighter with thinner wall tubing but as this was a 'first off' 6 lbs. would do.
 CAD analysis shows that a further 1.5 lbs. can be removed from the upright with ease.
 The axle and upright at that weight will quite significantly beat the Ducati in unsprung weight numbers too.
-In the construction Norman went right back to his first bike design back in early 1979 and its tubular construction.
-That design took its inspiration from the McLaren M23 top rocker and had nothing to do with girders with which it is compared.
+In the construction Norman went right back to the tubular construction of his first bike design from early 1979.
+That design took its inspiration from the McLaren M23 top rocker and had nothing to do with the girder forks with which it is compared.

 Damping: